rednamgo/etu_WEB_CW_2023/README.md

 6. _There is some sprite display bug, seems to be a scaling issue - there are lines along the borders sometimes_
 7. Use game time as multiplicator for the final score to inspire more competitive behavior
 8. Flip the Entity sprite when it movemend direction along the X axis changes (flipped sprites included in the assets folder already)
-9. Use more promises & generally improve async behavior
+9. Generally improve async behavior

 ## Sources and useful materials
 - General: